-In some of the experiments you will be asked to make detailed calculations of the uncertainties in your measurements.
-This is usually not required since the calculations are often long and time consuming to do exactly.
+It is usually not required to make detailed calculations of the uncertainties in your measurements, and the calculations are often long and time consuming to do exactly.
 But it is always important for experimenters to have an approximate idea of the uncertainties in their results.
-With suitable approximations, by ignoring variables that make insignificant contributions, and using the two simple independent-error results, you can do most of the error estimation in your head, and put down $\pm \sigma$.
+With suitable approximations, by ignoring variables that make insignificant contributions and using the two simple independent-error results, you can do most of the error estimation in your head and just put down $\pm \sigma$ , where this is a rough estimate of what you expect to be within ~2/3 of the time.
 The usual convention is to convert x to the same units as the result and give the absolute error.
-Generally one significant figure is more than adequate for errors, and in some cases just being sure to round your result to an appropriate number of significant figures is enough and you don't bother to write down the $\pm \sigma$.
+One significant figure is usually quite adequate for errors, and in some cases just being sure to round your result to an appropriate number of significant figures is enough and you don't bother to write down the $\pm \sigma$ .